Math Placement Exams

 - The third exception is if you need Math 101/102 (Contemporary Mathematics/Introduction to Data Science), you will not need to take the placement test.
 You can enroll at a later date to take it if you switch majors and want to take a math course other than Math 101/102

 - The fourth exception is If you have credit in an SIUC MATH course granted through AP, CLEP, DSST, or IB.
 In these cases, placement may be based on that credential, although students may still take the placement test to place into higher-level courses.
 If scores are pending and you need to register immediately, it may be helpful to take the placement test for a temporary placement and then change courses when scores are received.
-Aleks will not place students into Calculus II.

 How does the Accuplacer Work?

-How do I schedule the Accuplacer exam at SIUC ? (it's free for the first attempt)
+How do I schedule the Accuplacer exam?

-Schedule your placement Test in Testing Services (7th floor Morris Library)
+- Schedule your placement Test in Testing Services (7th floor Morris Library)

 - To find a remote Facility near your location, please go to the ACCUPLACER Student Portal , enter the required fields and the ZIP/Postal Code to search for a test center in your area.